VE3RD/SetNextionBrightness/README.md

 rpi-rw
 sudo cp sunwait /usr/local/bin/

+Modify The 'calls' and 'apik' parameters in aprsquery.php with your parameters

 This Script will set the Nextion Screen Brightness high or low (values are set in the script)
 dval=99  ## Daytime Value of [Nextion] Brightness and IdleBrightness
 nval=10  ## Night time Value of [Nextion] Brightness and IdleBrightness

-Either the Lat/Long provided as a parameter ot the MMDVMHost location will be used to find the sunrise/sunset times

-syntax:   ./setsrss.sh     // will use the location values in /etc/mmdvmhost
-syntax:   ./setsrss.sh  43.000N 79.000W   // will use the provided gps coordinates
+the aprsquery.php script will query aprs.fi for the current location of a APRS Station the ./setsrss.sh script will use that location to detect DAY or Night based on Sunrise and Sunset Times It will thne modify the screen brightness parameterts in the /etc/mmdvmhost config file then restart MMDVMHost to pickup the changes

 Cron Usage

-#* 3 * * *   root /home/pi-star/SetNextionBrightness/setsrss.sh 1
-#This will run the script at 3am.
-The script will wait until dawn to raise the screen brightness

-#* 16 * * * root /home/pi-star/SetNextionBrightness/setsrss.sh 2
+#*/30 * * * *   root /home/pi-star/SetNextionBrightness/setsrss.sh
-#This will run the script at 4pm.
-The script will wait until sunset to lower the screen brightness
+#This will run the script every 30 minutes.
+The script will detect DAY or NIGHT
+#and set the Screen Brightness if it changes from Day to Night or Night to Day